 We leave the hot springs and cross to the eastern side of the Kali Gandaki river.
 Then ascend from the river valley past Durbin Dada and several small villages like Ghara, Sikha, and Chitre and finally arrive at Ghorepani.
 Overnight in trekkers lodge.

 Day 15.
 Ghorepani to Tikhedunga(1560m/6hrs)-Drive to pokhara

 Today will be our last day on the trail.
 Early morning we shall hike up to Poon Hill (3210m) to view the sunrise over the Dhaulagiri, Annapurna, and the Machhapuchre.
-After spending some time, we descend for breakfast.
-Following breakfast, we hike past Tikehdhunga to Birethanti.
-At Birenthanti, we shall board on to a 4WD jeep and drive to Pokhara.
+After enjoying the beautiful view, we then descend to Ghorepani for breakfast.
+After breakfast, we hike past Tikehdhunga to Birethanti, where we board onto a Jeep and drive to Pokhara.
 Overnight in a hotel.

 Day 16.
 Pokhara to Kathmandu(200km/6-7hrs)